 Each year 30,000+ humpback whales make the 10,000 km migratory journey from Antarctica to their breeding grounds on the Great Barrier Reef.
 It’s not really understood why but a good portion of them linger here off Fraser Island for a few days or longer.
 They are more relaxed, often taking an active interest in the boat loads of people watching them and later in the season you might also get to see the mums with bubs learning the ropes and building up a layer of blubber they need to survive as they continue further south.

 There are several great operators that run out of the marina here.
-We written about trips out with Whalesong Cruises and the Spirit of Hervey Bay, if you want to get a good feel for what the trips include and our photos of the whales taken as passengers on those trips you can click to read those.
+We have written about trips out with Whalesong Cruises and the Spirit of Hervey Bay, if you want to get a good more information on what the trips include and our photos of the whales taken as passengers on those trips you can click the links to read those.

-Water Street is about 3 km south of the city in suburban surrounds and serves up breakfast, lunch and dinner in their various spaces, inside, out on the deck or in the garden courtyard.
-They have a diverse menu, again excellent quality produce and at this point I can recommend most of it but have a bit of a leaning to the sand crab lasagne.
+Water Street is about 3 km south of the city in suburban surroundings and serves up breakfast, lunch and dinner in their various spaces, inside, out on the deck or in the garden courtyard.
+They have a diverse menu, again excellent quality produce and at this point I can recommend most of it but have a bit of a leaning toward the sand crab lasagne on the current menu.

-At the end of the way as we head back south I plot in a stop at the Alloway Farm Market for fresh produce, a bottle or two of the locally made ‘Be Loved Worchester sauce’ that is my no longer secret ingredient in many recipes and their own grown figs in season or fig products throughout the year.
+At the end of the day as we head back south I include a stop at the Alloway Farm Market for fresh produce, a bottle or two of the locally made ‘Be Loved Worchester sauce’ that is my no longer secret ingredient in many recipes and their own grown figs in season or fig products throughout the year.